Pathways for Sailing Progression

 Club 420 Racing (ages 12-17) with approval and at least 100lbs:

 Students who have learned the basics of racing in ATG and want to compete in regattas should join the 420 Race Team.
 This class meets all day and enables students to master all skills they’ve learned so far.
 It introduces advanced racing tactics and maneuvers.
-The 420 Race Team participates in the HYC Junior and away regattas.
+The 420 Race Team participates in the HYC Junior Regatta and other away regattas throughout the summer.